lastweek/lastweek.github.io/docs/notes/paper_perf_shadows.md

     - Dynamically construct precomputation code, called p-slices.
 They can adapt the same program differently depending on the program's data input and the underlying hardware architecture.
-8. Inter-core Prefetching for Multicore Processors Using Migrating Helper Threads, ASPLOS'11
+8. Inter-core Prefetching for Multicore Processors Using *Migrating Helper Threads*, ASPLOS'11
+    - Pure software solution.
+I like the idea.
+But I don't think it will work for realistic applications.
+    - Learned `setcontext(), getcontext(), and swapcontext()`.
 9. Bootstrapping: Using SMT Hardware to Improve Single-Thread Performance, ASPLOS'19

 **Comments**